 The Imaging Core provides researchers with the opportunity to image live, fixed, unlabeled or fluorescently labeled samples using one of several available microscopes.
 Services include training on all equipment, guidance on experimental design and technician-assisted microscope operation.
 Priority usage is given to UMD researchers, but outside users are welcome as well.

-- Our Zeiss LSM 710 Confocal Microscope is equipped with a 405 diode, Argon laser (458, 488, 514), 561 and 633 lasers.
+- The Zeiss LSM 710 Confocal Microscope is equipped with a 405 diode, Argon laser (458, 488, 514), 561 and 633 lasers.
 Suitable applications include colocalization studies, immunofluorescence, FRAP and time courses.
 A separate workstation with a copy of the Zeiss Zen software is available for image analysis and processing.

 - The Leica SP5 X Confocal Microscope is equipped with several laser lines, including an Argon laser (458, 476, 488, 498, 514nm), 405 diode and white light laser (470-670nm), a motorized x-y scanning stage, z-galvo stage and resonant (high speed) scanner.
 Suitable applications include live cell imaging studies, FRAP, FRET, time courses, colocalization and spectral unmixing.
 A workstation with a copy of the Leica image analysis software is available for image analysis and processing.

-- The DeltaVision Elite Deconvolution/TIRF microscope is now available for use.
-It is equipped with 2 TIRF lasers (488, 561), an environment control system, CMOS camera, inverted Olympus microscope base with a 60x 1.49NA TIRF lens, a 60x oil lens and 60x 1.2NA water lens.
+- The DeltaVision Elite Deconvolution/TIRF microscope is equipped with 2 TIRF lasers (488, 561), an environment control system, CMOS camera, inverted Olympus microscope base with a 60x 1.49NA TIRF lens, a 60x oil lens and 60x 1.2NA water lens.
 The excitation source for fluorescence and deconvolution microscopy is a 6 color Insight solid state illumination system designed to image the following fluorophores: DAPI, CFP, GFP, YFP, TRITC, mCherry, CY5.

-- The Zeiss AxioObserver inverted fluorescence microscope is equipped with 10x, 20x and 40x long working distance lenses (for viewing through cell culture dishes), plus 40x oil and 400x oil lenses.
+- The Zeiss AxioObserver inverted fluorescence microscope is equipped with Zen software, 10x, 20x and 40x long working distance lenses (for viewing through cell culture dishes), plus 40x oil and 100x oil lenses.
 It uses an X-Cite light source for fluorescence imaging (filters: DAPI, CFP, GFP, YFP and DsRed).
-It currently uses AxioVision software, but will be upgraded to Zen 2010 by the end of March 2014.

 - The Zeiss AxioPhot microscope is available for brightfield, phase contrast and DIC imaging.
 It has a monochrome CoolSNAP EZ CCD camera and Nikon's Elements software.